jakobzhao/geog371/labs/lab06/readme.md

 ## 2\.
 HTML template

 Above all, we will create an html page and include the necessary libraries.
 As shown, within the `body` div, we place two div elements - one for anchoring the virtual globe container and one for anchoring the legend.
 In addition, the style sheet locates at `css/style.css`.
 In order to make the application more light-weight, we use external links to include cesium libraries from [http://cesiumjs.org/releases/1.39/Build/Cesium/Cesium.js](http://cesiumjs.org/releases/1.39/Build/Cesium/Cesium.js) and [http://cesiumjs.org/releases/1.39/Build/Cesium/Widgets/widgets.css](http://cesiumjs.org/releases/1.39/Build/Cesium/Widgets/widgets.css).
+In order to create a color scheme dynamically, we use chroma.js.

 ```html
 <!DOCTYPE html>